Trekking in the Simien Mountains

 From Chenek, those keen on trekking for longer have a number of options.
 Many are tempted by the allure of Ras Dashen, Ethiopia’s highest peak, but apart from the altitude this route has little to commend it.
 Several brave trekkers attempt a multi-week traverse all the way to Lalibella, an incredible walk through rarely visited parts.
 Alternatively trekkers can head to the lowlands via Sonar, Mekarba and Mullet campsites, a lovely route with several swimming spots in the rivers and rarely visited camps.

 Tourdust arranges private treks to the Simien Mountains either from Debark or from Addis Ababa and including other parts of Ethiopia.
 We usually recommend a 5 day trek in the Simien Mountains which gives an extra day at Geech Camp to explore Imet Gogo and an extra day at Chenek to head up Mount Buahit for a sense of achievement before heading back to Gonder.
-If you have more time then we strongly recommend an extended Simien trek that adds on 3 days of trekking from Chenek to the lowlands.
-We can organise any custom trek in the Simiens, get in touch at firstname.lastname@example.org.
+The four day option follows the same route as the 5 day trek, but with less time to enjoy the viewpoints from Geech Camp.
+The three day option is more of a compromise and doesn't cover the stretch from Geech to Chenek Camp which arguably offers the best views and undoubtedly offers a better chance of spotting Wallia Ibex.
+If you have more time then we strongly recommend an extended 8 day Simien trek that adds on 3 days of trekking from Chenek to the lowlands to the standard 5 day route.

 Whilst you are there?
 Fitting the Simien Mountains into your Ethiopia Holidays